shullgroup/rheoQCM/README.md

 git clone https://github.com/zhczq/QCM_py
 ```

+## Using the Stand-alone Program (exe)

+The stand-alone file (exe file) which is precompiled from source code under 32-bit Python is localized in `stand_alone/` folder.
+It can run without installation.
+No Python distribution is needed to run it.
+It is convienent for data collection in case you have 64-bit Python installed on your Windows, previously.

+## Using Data Collection/Analysis Program (UI)

+All the modules needed for the data collection program are in the `QCM_main/` folder.
+Go to that folder and run QCM_main.py will open the program.

+## Using Analysis Program

+To see an example of how the program works, run example_runfile.py, which will act on some of the data in the example_data directory and generate some figures representing the analyzed data in a figures folder.

+## Using Analysis Code for Mat File
 If you just need the updated analysis software for .mat files, everything you really need is in QCMFuncs/QCM_functions.py.
 In this same directory you will also find some example data obtained with polystyrene films at different temperatures, and a run file called PS_plots.py.
 You should be able to run PS_plots.py directly and end up with some property plots that illustrate how the process works, and how you need to set up the file structure to include your own data.

-## Using the Analysis Program

-To see an example of how the program works, run example_runfile.py, which will act on some of the data in the example_data directory and generate some figures representing the analyzed data in a figures folder.

-## Using the Data Collection/Analysis Program (UI)

-All the modules needed for the data collection program are in the QCM_main/ folder.
-Go to that folder and run QCM_main.py will open the program.

 ## Documentation

 The QCMnotes.pdf file has some background information on the rheometric mode of the QCM that we utilize, with some useful references include.

-Modules `DataSaver` and `QCM` in Modules/ folder are availabe for dealing with the data and doing ananlysis manually.
+Modules `DataSaver` and `QCM` in `Modules/` folder are availabe for dealing with the data and doing ananlysis manually.
 Those modules include functions run out of the software.
 You can simply import those modules and do almost the same thing in the software by running your own codes.

-The functions for Matlab version data are locoalized in QCMFuncs/ folder.
+The functions for Matlab version data are locoalized in `QCMFuncs/` folder.

 The data is stored as hdf5 format.
 And you can export all the relative data to other formats (e.g. excel).